Forlani government

 The Forlani Cabinet, led by Arnaldo Forlani, was the 38th cabinet of the Italian Republic.

-The government was composed of DC, PSI, PSDI and PRI, with the abstention of the PLI.
+The government was composed of the DC, PSI, PSDI and PRI, with the abstention of the PLI.
 Since in the Italian Senate the abstention is valid as a contrary vote, the two senators of the PLI did not take part in the vote of confidence to the government.

 He fell as a result of the P2 lodge scandal.
 Forlani resigned on 26 May 1981.